Productivity: How Small Habits Drive Big Change

 Where Coaching Makes A Difference

 Coaching starts with leaders identifying the problems they face.
 Coaches ask a range of questions that allow them to observe automatic behaviours, examining them from a range of angles.
-This is a critical first step in discovering root cause of unhelpful habits, from a rare position we naturally put ourselves in.
+This is a critical first step in discovering the root causes of unhelpful habits… from a rare position we naturally put ourselves in.

 However, a coach doesn’t just urge you to change - they help you identify areas that truly move the needle and build daily actions to impact what matters most.
 A coach then helps you transfer this into habit, in essence reprogramming the basal-ganglia to work for you, not against you.
 It’s about small, yet deeply meaningful shifts, for big impact.